We Treat Unexplained Infertility Naturally

 Unexplained infertility (UI), also called “idiopathic infertility,” is one of the most frequent diagnoses in reproductive medicine.
 (Gleicher & Barad, 2006)

-The delicate female reproductive organs can lose function due to adhesive bonds that form naturally in the pelvis.
-At Clear Passage, we find adhesions to be a major problem in most of our patients diagnosed with unexplained infertility.
-Adhesions can cause infertility or pain as they constrict the reproductive organs in adhesive “straight-jackets,” decreasing the chance for implantation or causing a miscarriage.
+The delicate female reproductive organs can lose function due to adhesive bonds.
+Adhesions are comprised of strong but small (sometimes microscopic) bands of collagen fibers.
+After a surgery, injury or inflammation such as endometriosis, adhesions form to start the healing process.
+Where they form, they create tiny but powerful bonds that can attach like glue to delicate pelvic and reproductive structures.
+At Clear Passage®️, we find adhesions to be a major problem in most of our patients diagnosed with unexplained infertility.
+Adhesions can cause infertility or pain as they constrict the reproductive organs in adhesive “straitjackets,” decreasing the chance for implantation or causing a miscarriage.

 Adhesions that are located near the reproductive tract can impact fertility in numerous ways.
 Examples include:

 - Adhesions on uterine walls and ligaments can cause uterine spasm or inflammation, preventing implantation or causing miscarriage;

 - Adhesions within the tissues of cervix can cause the cervix to close (stenosis), stiffen (fibrosis), or spasm, thus impeding the passage of sperm into the uterus;